Change of Value Notices

 If you have amounts in Boxes 3a and 3b, this means that you are in the Senior Citizens and Disabled Persons Program.
 This tax relief program is income-based and is a tax-shift to other members of the community.

-The Homesite (HS) amount is the lesser of the market value (Box 1) or your "frozen" value.
-If you have more than 5 acres, business-use of your home or a rental on your property, you will have an amount in the Non-Homesite (N-HS).
-The Non-Homesite amount reflects the market value and is not part of the tax relief program.
+The Taxable In-Program amount is the lesser of the market value (Box 1) and your "frozen" (capped) value.
+If you have more than 5 acres, business-use of your home or a rental on your property, you will have an amount in Taxable Non-Program.
+The Taxable Non-Program amount reflects the market value and is not part of the tax relief program.

 As part of the Senior Citizens and Disabled Persons Program, your taxes are reduced based on your level of income (Tiers 1, 2 or 3).
 The amount of value reduction is presented in Box 3b.